DJDevon3/CircuitPython/TFT Featherwing SD Card Directory/README.md

 # Project Details
 Interact with the SD Card on the TFT Featherwing.
-Show SD Card & File System information.

 # Required Hardware:
 - Adafruit Feather (NRF52840 in this example) running Circuit Python 7.3.x
 - Adafruit TFT (2.5" or 3.5") Featherwing
 - SD Card (FAT32, FAT16, ExFat)

-This is a simple way to start interacting with the SD card on your featherwing.

-It lists volume information then all directories & files from your Featherwing SD Card to your Featherwing TFT display.
+Show volume information, directories, and files on your Featherwing SD Card to your Featherwing TFT display.

 System Volume Information directory, WPSettings.dat, & IndexerVolumeGuid are files automatically created by Windows storage service if you use the SD Card with a card reader on Windows OS.
 They're  normal expected files for Windows users and are safe to delete from your SD card.